artag/CS50_GameDev/Readme.md

   `push:resize()` needs to be called here for our use case so that it can dynamically rescale its internal canvas to fit our new window dimensions.

+* `love.graphics.newImage(path)`

+  -Loads an image from a graphics file (JPEG, PNG, GIF, etc.), storing it in an object we can draw to the screen.

+* `love.mousepressed(x, y, button)`

+  -Callback fired by LÖVE2D every time a mouse button is pressed;
+  also gives us the (X, Y) of where the mouse cursor was at the time of the button press.

 ## Links